IronManYG/Chirp/README.md

 - `:<module>:testDebugUnitTest` — Android JVM unit tests (debug variant)
 - `:<module>:testReleaseUnitTest` — Android JVM unit tests (release variant)
 - `:<module>:connectedDebugAndroidTest` — instrumented tests on device/emulator (if configured)

+## Scripts

+- Package manager/build tool: Gradle (use the wrapper in the repo root).
+There are no additional script runners (e.g., npm/yarn) in this repository.
+- To list tasks for any module (Windows): `.\gradlew.bat :<module>:tasks`

 Build logic
 Convention plugins live under `build-logic/convention` and are applied via the version catalog (see `gradle/libs.versions.toml`).
 Relevant plugin IDs registered in `build-logic`: